deep-ink-ventures/elio-dao-frontend/README.md

 ## Status

 :hammer_and_wrench: This repo is still in the early development stage and please use it at your own risk.
+Currently, contracts are only available on Stellar's Futurenet.

 Our design guide and mockups are [here](./design/)